Internal Linking: The Benefits Of Great Information Architecture For SEO

 In-Page Navigational links can be referenced in a few different ways, from jump-links to on-page anchors, etc. It’s actually one of the oldest forms of navigation from the web 1.0 days when websites didn’t have fancy menu’s, navigation elements, etc. Today, you’ll still see many sites use in-page navigation to guide users through FAQs or even through large pages.
 Wikipedia and IMDB are great examples of this as they have fairly long pages and help users move through page content fairly easily.

-Now, from an SEO standpoint, this is awesome for internal linking because, URL fragments (#) (and, everything the follows) that are used in on-page anchors are ignored by search engines and therefore creates links internal to that page.
+an SEO standpoint, this is awesome for internal linking because, URL fragments (#) (and, everything the follows) that are used in on-page anchors are ignored by search engines and therefore creates links internal to that page.
 While It is debatable from an SEO standpoint, you can leverage URL fragments for SEO benefits in AJAX as well.

 In-Page Navigation on IMDB